nx-js/observer-util/README.md

 ## Performance

-This [benchmark](/benchmark.js) compares vanilla JS, [MobX](http://mobxjs.github.io) and nx-observe in a few scenarios.
-You can set it up locally with the `npm run build-benchmark` command an run it with `npm run benchmark`.
-The result on a MacBook Pro and Node 6.2.0 can be seen below.
+This [benchmark](/benchmark.js) compares vanilla JS, [MobX](http://mobxjs.github.io) and nx-observer in a few scenarios.
+You can set it up locally with the `npm run build-benchmark-mac` or `npm run build-benchmark-ubuntu` command (depending on your OS) and run it with `npm run benchmark`.
+The result on a MacBook Pro with Node 6.2.0 can be seen below.

 ![Benchmark result](/benchmark.png)